3 Principles in labor

-The first thing to do in labor are activities that help your body come into better balance.
+If labor doesn't start or progress as you expect, read this article.
+The first thing to do in labor is to help your pelvis into better balance.
 Particularly, attend to the ligaments, muscles and fascia supporting your womb.
 This will help labor to progress.

 Active labor movements help and will be enough for most women.
 Some women will need more help for a natural labor.